libmir/mir/source/mir/blas/README.md

-BLAS is not ready.
-It is slow.
-It is not tested.
-Cache oriented BLAS would be anonced at https://forum.dlang.org .
+BLAS is still in development and will undergo more work & testing.
+Use at your own risk.
+Cache oriented BLAS would be announced at https://forum.dlang.org and [Twitter](https://twitter.com/libmir).